Intracerebral Hemorrhage (ICH) Score

 - Coagulation studies should be ordered immediately to determine if there is any coagulopathy that is contributing to ongoing bleeding.
-Clinicians should also determine if aspirin was taken by the patient, as this may require platelet transfusion to help achieve hemostasis.
+Platelet administration is NOT recommended in the setting of antiplatelet-related ICH, based on data from the PATCH trial.

 Clinical decisions regarding goals of care should not be made solely based on ICH score.
 Other factors such as patients’ and families’ wishes, baseline neurologic status, and other co-morbidities should be taken into consideration.